Wondering if Math Mammoth is a good fit for your family? You can read my in-depth review here.

 Does my child have to do the Puzzle Corner?

 Math Mammoth includes occasional puzzles.
 Some kids love them, and some kids hate them.
-If your child hates them, feel free to skip them as they’re not essential.
+If your child hates them, feel free to skip them.
+They’re not essential.

 My child is overwhelmed by how busy the pages are.
 How can I make them feel more manageable?